App Testing Platform Comparison: Kobiton vs. TestProject

-This chapter is split into 2 sections:
+This article is split into 2 sections:

 As you can see in the above screenshot all globally defined node modules are present under /usr/local/lib/node_modules location, so you have to install the OpenCV library at this global location